ojitha/ojitha.github.io/_drafts/2024-02-03-elastic_tika1.md

 print(handler.toString())
 ```

-> NOTE: In the above code, I've commented where the PDF parser can be used if you are using unsearchable PDF files.
+>NOTE: In the above code, I've commented where the PDF parser can be used if you are using unsearchable PDF files.
+{: .green}

 if necessary, print all the meta data: